alvilgau/CloudyMcCloudface/doc/doc.md

 });
 ```

-As long as the battle is held from any *tweetstream*-instance, each `battleForTenant`-call from any *tweetstream*-instance will just increment the battle counter and thus won't win the battle.

-We also set an expiration trigger (see 4.) which automatically deletes the redis key after a short amount of time if the expiration has not been refreshed.
-If a service wants to hold the lock, it has to refresh the expiration periodically e.g. with a timer.
-The reason for this is that when the service crashes, redis automatically will delete the key after when it expires and then all the other *tweetstream*-instances can start a new battle for this tenant.
+### Keeping the Lock

+In redis a key can receive an expiration time.
+When the key expires it is deleted and an event is sent.
+This event triggers the *tweetstream*-instances to start a `battle` for a tenant.
+By setting a new expiration time the previous set expiration time can be overridden.
+This mechanism is used to automatically release a lock if a service goes down.
+To keep their locks each *tweetstream*-instance periodically resets the expiration time for all locks it holds.
+If an instance fails to do so the key expires and all the other *tweetstream*-instances start to `battle`.

 # Continuous Integration

 The continuous integration server of choice for many open source projects is currently Travis-CI.
-Travis-CI is a cloud based service that provides contiuous integration for a multitude languages.
+Travis-CI is a cloud based service that provides continuous integration for a multitude of languages.
 It is free of charge for open source software.
 After signing in to Travis-CI with a github account, the accounts repositories can be activated for CI.
 Every push to an activated repository triggers a build.